JET Program: Everything You Need to Know to Teach English in JapanBy Jennifer Collis

 Urban vs. small-town life

 Just like a public school teacher in the U.S., a teacher at a public school in Japan will get more time off than one who works for a privately owned language institute.
-Therefore, you may get more time off in the JET program than you would with a regular teaching job if you worked for an eikaiwa.
+Therefore, you may get more time off in the JET Program than you would with a regular teaching job if you worked for an eikaiwa.

 You’ll find that pay is about the same for ALTs in or out of the program.
-Teachers who work at language institutes in Japan may make a bit more money but they typically work longer hours and have less vacation time.
+Teachers who work at language institutes in Japan may make a bit more money, but they typically work longer hours and have less vacation time.

-Can I bring my spouse with me to do the JET program?
+Can I bring my spouse with me?